 “When we come together to lift the least of us, all of Mississippi will rise.”

-MRC is partnering with other social justice advocacy organizations to advocate for removal of the Confederate battle flag emblem from the Mississippi state flag.
-The Confederate emblem has been used since the Civil War to represent various groups, including the army and government of the Confederate States of America and numerous white supremacist groups, as a symbol of white supremacy.
+MRC advocates for removal of the Confederate battle flag emblem from the Mississippi state flag.
+The Confederate emblem has been used since the Civil War to represent various groups, including the army and government of the Confederate States of America and numerous white supremacist groups, as a symbol of the system of white supremacy.
 Unspeakable acts of terror and violence against African Americans, Jews, LGBT citizens, immigrants, Catholics and other minorities have been committed by these groups under the Confederate emblem, and it is unacceptable that the flag representing our state enshrines the symbol of hate and flies on tax-payer funded public properties.
-The flag is a barrier to the social and economic progress of Mississippi, and as we are committed to lifting ALL the citizens of our state, regardless of race, ethnicity, religion, sex, sexual orientation or gender identity, we are committed to growing the momentum toward a new state flag that is a symbol of equality, unity and Southern pride.
+The flag is a barrier to the social and economic progress of Mississippi, and we are committed to growing the momentum toward a new state flag that is a symbol of equality, unity and Southern pride.

-We’re providing grassroots education on the history of the Confederacy and its symbols, post-Civil war history in Mississippi including the period of Reconstruction and post-Reconstruction, the Jim Crow era and the US Civil Rights movement in Mississippi; current neo-Confederate and white supremacist organizations in Mississippi including their ideologies, symbols, political agendas and impacts on social justice in our state; the role of racial diversity and racial reconciliation in social progress and the impacts of government use of hate symbols as a barrier to social and economic progress; and the importance of voter registration and participation in democratic processes as means of facilitating social progress.
+We’re providing grassroots education on the history of the Confederacy and its symbols, post-Civil war history in Mississippi including the period of Reconstruction and post-Reconstruction, the Jim Crow era and the mid-19th century US Civil Rights movement in Mississippi; current neo-Confederate and white supremacist groups including their ideologies and symbols; the connection between cultural symbols and political systems; the role of racial reconciliation and racial equity in social progress and the impacts of government use of hate symbols as a barrier to social and economic progress; and the importance of voter registration and participation in democratic processes as means of facilitating social progress.

 You can let your Mississippi elected officials and the world know why removal of the Confederate emblem from the state flag matters to YOU by participating in our #Takeitdown4me project.
-We’re talking REAL TALK with REAL MISSISSIPPIANS about why changing the state flag matters to them, and we’re videotaping their answers to share with the world on our MRC YouTube channel here: https://www.youtube.com/channel/UCwNzH9ULr7koe5g_GC2TmFQ
+We’re talking REAL TALK with REAL MISSISSIPPIANS about why changing the state flag matters to them, and we’re videotaping their answers to share with the world on our MRC YouTube channel.

 We’ll also share them on our Facebook page and Twitter account with the hashtag #Takeitdown4me.
 You can join the discussion by filming yourself, your friends or your family talking about why changing the state flag matters, and then post it with the hashtag #Takeitdown4me.
 Here’s MRC volunteer Jocelyn Bays of Biloxi on why removal of the Confederate emblem from the state flag matters to her: